Jawi script

 Jawi was developed during the advent of Islam in Maritime Southeast Asia, supplanting the earlier Brahmic scripts used during Hindu-Buddhist era.
 The oldest evidence of Jawi writing can be found on the 14th century Terengganu Inscription Stone, a text in Classical Malay that contains a mixture of Malay, Sanskrit and Arabic vocabularies.
-However, the script may have used as early as the 9th century, when Peureulak Sultanate has been established by the son of a Persian preacher.
+However, the script may have been used as early as the 9th century, when the Peureulak Sultanate was established by the son of a Persian preacher.
 There are two competing theories on the origins of the Jawi alphabet.
 Popular theory suggests that the system was developed and derived directly from the Arabic script, while scholars like R. O. Windstedt suggest it was developed with the influence of the Perso-Arabic alphabet.

 The ensuing trade expansions and the spread of Islam to other areas of Southeast Asia from the 15th century carried the Jawi alphabet beyond the traditional Malay-speaking world.
 Until the 20th century, Jawi was the standard script of the Malay language, and gave birth to traditional Malay literature when it featured prominently in official correspondences, religious texts, and literary publications.
 With the arrival of Western influence through colonization and education, Jawi was relegated to religious education, with the Malay language eventually adopting a form of the Latin alphabet called Rumi that is currently in general usage.

 Today, Jawi is one of two official scripts in Brunei.
 In Malaysia, the position of Jawi is protected under Section 9 of the National Language Act 1963/67, as it retains a degree of official use in religious and cultural contexts.
 In some states, most notably Kelantan, Terengganu, and Pahang, Jawi has co-official script status as businesses are mandated to adopt Jawi signage and billboards.
 Jawi is also used as an alternative script among Malay communities in Indonesia and Thailand.

 Until the early 20th century, there was no standard spelling system for Jawi.
 The earliest orthographic reform towards a standard system was in 1937 by The Malay Language and Johor Royal Literary Book Pact.
 This was followed by another reform by Za'aba, published in 1949.
 The final major reform was the Enhanced Guidelines of Jawi Spelling issued in 1986, which was based on the Za'aba system.
 Jawi can be typed using the Jawi keyboard.

 Etymology

 The word Jawi (جاوي) is a shortening of the term in الجزائر الجاوي, which is the term used by Arabs for Nusantara.
+The word jawi is a loanword from ꦗꦮꦶ which is Javanese Krama word to refer to the Java Island or Javanese people.